census-instrumentation/opencensus-website/content/_index.md

 {{<button class="btn-light" icon="true" href="/guides/exporters/supported-exporters">}}Supported Backends{{</button>}}

 ##### Who is behind it?
-OpenCensus originates from Google, where a set of libraries called Census were used to automatically capture traces and metrics from services.
+OpenCensus originates from Google, where a set of libraries called Census are used to automatically capture traces and metrics from services.
 Since going open source, the project is now composed of a group of cloud providers, application performance management vendors, and open source contributors.
-The project is hosted on GitHub and all work occurs there.
+The project is hosted on [GitHub](https://github.com/census-instrumentation) and all work occurs there.

 {{<button class="btn-light" icon="true" href="https://github.com/census-instrumentation/">}}Github{{</button>}}